pzavolinsky/ts-unused-exports/CONTRIBUTING.md

 Hint: to simplify debugging, you can comment out all the other tests in the file.
 In **Visual Code**, a quick way to do this, is to select the tests you want to skip, and press `CTRL + /`.

+Hint: to run only certain tests from the command line, place the `@only` decorator just before the test.
+Then execute them via `test:unit:only`.